Salesforce-FTL-Capstone-Pod/Securitea/planning/project_proposal.md

 ## Problem Statement

 Insert your groups problem statement and target audience.
+Target Audience: New Hires and people looking to become more knowledgeable in internet safety Problem Statement: Lots of people fall prey to phishing attacks and other types of cyberscams.
+How can we make use of game concepts and interactivity to teach people how to be more safe while surfing the web.

 ## Description

 What is the main purpose of your project?
 What are the key features your site has to offer its users?
 How will your targeted audience use your website?
 - Our Webiste provides users with an efficient interactive interface
-- The user can have notificaations on progress and updates from slack using the Slack API
+- The user can have notifications on progress and updates from slack using the Slack API

 ## Expected Features List